-A referendum (plural: referendums or referenda) is a direct vote in which the people of Australia (or states and territories) are invited to vote on a particular proposal; held to approve parliament-proposed changes to the Constitution of Australia or to the constitutions of states and territories.
+A referendum is a direct vote in which the people of Australia (or states and territories) are invited to vote on a particular proposal.
+Referendums are held to approve parliament-proposed changes to the Constitution of Australia or to the constitutions of states and territories.
 Votes conducted on non-constitutional issues are usually referred to as plebiscites.

 The key stages in a referendum from the issue of the writ are: